- Guaranteed for 2 full months

 If you’re shopping on a budget, then buying used camera gear is a great idea.

 Modern digital cameras are updated on a regular basis, so the used market is full of cameras looking for a new home.
-Used cameras are a great way to upgrade your gear without the high price tags (and they often offer fantastic value for the money).
+Used cameras are a great way to upgrade your gear without breaking the bank (and they often offer fantastic value for the money, too).

 But when looking at secondhand gear, not all of it will be up to scratch.
 Not everyone cares for their gear, so you must exercise consideration and caution.